tobru/puppet-puppet/README.markdown

 * **showdiff**: If this is set to `true` file changes will be reported as diffs in the puppet agent reports.
 The default value is `false`. **WARNING**: Enabling this may expose sensitive information as clear text in puppet reports, this setting should only be used for debugging and testing purposes.
 * **environment**: This sets the environment in the agent block.
 The default value is the same as the `environment` fact provided by facter.
 * **dns_alt_names**: Expects an array of names to add to the puppet master's certificate as aliases.
 The default is undefined which leaves this unconfigured.
+* **stringify_facts**: Turn on/off stringification of facts for puppet 3.3 and above.
+Defaults to true there.

 ## `puppet::conf`